Trump paid US$38 million in taxes in 2005 - White House

 Trump has feuded with the media since his inauguration, often accusing it of promoting "fake news" intended to undermine his presidency.

-"The dishonest media can continue to make this part of their agenda, while the President will focus on his, which includes tax reform that will benefit all Americans," the White House said.
+"The dishonest media can continue to make this part of their agenda, while the President will focus on his, which includes tax reform that will benefit all Americans," the White House said on Tuesday.

 (Reporting by Eric Beech and Emily Stephenson; Editing by Lisa Shumaker, Leslie Adler and Michael Perry)